rpgreview/papersandpaychecks/pnp.md

 For example physical attacks apply a multiplier depending on the weapon: Fists = 1/2x, clubs, knives = 1x, swords = 2x, handguns = 3x, rifles = 4x.
 Attack with surprise = +1x

-Physical wounds are applied against CON-based physical hit points; if a character reaches 0 physical hit points they are unconscious and are out-of-project.
+Physical wounds are applied against STR-based physical hit points; if a character reaches 0 physical hit points they are unconscious and are out-of-project.
 If they are reduced to negative the character is is dead and out-of-game.

 Mental wounds are applied against WIS-based mental hit points; if a character reaches 0 mental hit points they suffer a mental breakdown and are out-of-project.
 If they are reduced to negative mental hit points they are driven permanently insane, and are out-of-game.